The Dynamic Duo: How SOCs and SIEMs Collaborate to Safeguard Cyber Security

 SOC analysts might also have difficulty managing the number of alerts generated by the SIEM.
 Some may be false alerts, making it even more difficult for the SOC team to respond to cyber security incidents effectively.
 In Sumo Logic’s 2020 State of SecOps and Automation Report, they reported 56% of large companies received more than 1,000 security alerts each day, with 93% of them unable to address every alert.
 The best way for organisations to overcome these challenges is by aligning processes and establishing clear communication channels, as well as regularly evaluating their SOC-SIEM integration to optimise its benefits.

-Costs shouldn’t stand in the way of organisations making use of SOCs and SIEMs, too, as businesses like ourselves at Infosec K2K offer Managed SOC services.
-By outsourcing your SOC needs, you can be sure of 24/7 protection – our team of experts based in the UK and India can monitor your network and respond to any threats around the clock, with our Fully Managed SOC.
-With our Hybrid or Co-Managed SOC services, on the other hand, we can work closely with your existing IT team and infrastructure to offer 24/7 support.
-Whatever your needs are, we can find the right SOC for you – and if the above solutions don’t meet your needs, we’ll work with you to create a Customised SOC to suit your budget and business.
-We also provide services powered by our cyber security partners, such as AT&T Cybersecurity.
+Whatever your needs are, we can find the right SOC for you.
+And if the above solutions don’t meet your needs, we’ll work with you to create a Customised SOC to suit your budget.
+We also provide services powered by our partners, such as AT&T Cybersecurity.
 Their SIEM solution, USM Anywhere, centralises the monitoring of networks and devices whether they’re in the cloud, on premises, or in remote locations.
 USM Anywhere automatically collects data and analyses your network, with automated threat detection powered by AT&T Alien Labs.
-This gives businesses new security capabilities, and is more cost-effective than other solutions, with comprehensive features including user activity monitoring, vulnerability scanning, and log storage.
+This gives businesses new security capabilities, and is more cost-effective than other solutions.
+Its comprehensive features include user activity monitoring, vulnerability scanning, and log storage.

 Integrating SOCs and SIEMs is vital for businesses who are looking to safeguard their cyber security.
 While both are valuable tools, they have drawbacks, but these can be prevented if they’re both used together.
 By adopting a more integrated approach, organisations can effectively detect and respond to evolving cyber threats.